-The Harrison is the first river in Canada to recieve the designation of Salmon Stronghold as the only area in BC to host all five species of salmon and steelhead trout.
-One of the key tributaries draining into the Harrison River is Weaver Creek which also boasts an incredible hatchery open ot he public.
+The Harrison River is the first river in Canada to recieve the designation of Salmon Stronghold as the only area in BC to host all five species of salmon and steelhead trout.
+One of the key tributaries draining into the Harrison River is Weaver Creek which also boasts an incredible hatchery open to the public only during salmon spawning in October.

 This incredible biodiversity provides the perfect environment for a host of species that rely on the salmon as a food source.
 In addition to the thousands of bald eagles that descend on Harrison Mills every fall, seals, seagulls, bears and sturgeon all rely on the spawning salmon.